SCIENCE ILLUSTRATION

 CORAL REEF FUTURES

-Human activities are causing unprecedented changes to coral reefs which have evolved over millions of years.
+Human activities are causing unprecedented changes to coral reefs that evolved over millions of years.

 CORAL REEF MANAGEMENT TIMELINE